anoncode/webmclipper/README.md

 Tested with ffmpeg-20140407-git-a7a82f2-win64-static from http://ffmpeg.zeranoe.com/builds/
-ffmpeg/ffprobe, put these inside the same folder as webm.exe
+ffmpeg/ffprobe, put these inside the same folder as webm.exe or have ffmpeg/ffprobe installed and withing you environment path.